tujuhre12/sidekick-dev-web/project_desc.md

-📄 Project Overview: DeepCode
+📄 Project Overview: Sidekick Dev
 Goal:
 Automatically generate high-quality markdown context files for coding agents like Claude Code, Cursor, Windsurf, and Gemini.
 These files enhance the performance of coding agents by providing curated context about a GitHub repository.

 Use case:
 Developers often spend significant time manually creating claude.md, project_general.md, etc., to improve results inside their AI coding IDEs.
-DeepCode eliminates this manual work by using DeepWiki’s MCP interface to generate these files instantly.
+Sidekick Dev eliminates this manual work by using DeepWiki's MCP interface to generate these files instantly.

 🛠 Architecture
 ✅ Frontend